-Do you want to learn how to back up your WordPress database?
+Do you want to back up your WordPress database?

 In case your website has a server error or cyber attack, it’s important to back up your database.
-Using Duplicator, you can quickly save your current database and restore it after any data loss or unexpected changes.
+Once you save copies of your database, you can restore it after data loss or other unexpected changes.

 In this tutorial, we’ll give you a step-by-step guide on how to back up a WordPress database!